 Demand the Impossible!
 France in the 1960s

-In connection with our theme, this course fulfills the R&C requirement.
-Discussions and written work will focuses on the critical analysis of texts, images, and sounds.
-In addition to gaining skills in literary and rhetorical analysis, students will strengthen their capacities to produce informed responses to materials encountered in class, formulate compelling research questions, and build persuasive arguments.
-Writing assignments emphasize drafting, revising, and responding to feedback.
-In addition to reading and class discussion, students should prepare to write frequent discussion board posts, two formal essays (2-3 pages) as well as a final research paper (8-10 pages).
+In connection with these themes, this reading and composition course focuses on the analysis of texts, images, and sounds (translations of literary works, historical documents, speeches and manifestos, as well as photographs, posters, film and music related to the period we are studying).
+In addition to gaining critical skills in literary and rhetorical analysis, students will strengthen their capacities to produce informed responses to materials encountered in class, to ask compelling research questions, and to build persuasive arguments.
+To this end, writing assignments emphasize drafting, revising and responding to peer-feedback.
+In addition to several in-class writing exercises, students should expect to write two short response essays (2-3 pages) as well as a final research paper (8-10 pages).

-French R1B satisfies the second half of the Reading and Composition Requirement.
+French R1A satisfies the first half of the Reading and Composition Requirement.
 Classes are conducted in ENGLISH.